Well Rounded Education

 Our learning in Lower School is supported by a range of educational trips and visits alongside a wide programme of extra-curricular activities.
 Highlights include visits to Cannon Hall Farm and Skipton Castle alongside the annual Pantomime Trip at Christmas.
 Many children start to learn an instrument in Lower School to complement their academic learning.

 Upper School consists of Years 3 – 6 and is for children aged 7-11 years old.
 When children move into Upper School, lessons follow a timetable similar to senior school.
-Additional specialist teaching is provided in Art, DT, ICT, Languages, Science and Humanities to further prepare them for Senior School.
+Specialist teaching is provided in Outdoor Learning, Languages, Art, DT, ICT, Languages, Science and Humanities to further prepare them for Senior School.

 Educational trips and visits enhance the curriculum and each year group in Upper School has the exciting experience of going on a residential visit, culminating in a 4 night stay in Paris in Year 6.
 Extra-curricular clubs, activities and competitions offer the opportunity for all children to participate and broaden their horizons.